Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 States That Commonly Use Percentage Deductibles

-Percentage deductibles are most prevalent in states with elevated natural disaster risk.
-Insurers in these areas use them to manage large-scale catastrophe exposure.
+According to the NAIC's most recent guidance (June 2025, still current in 2026), 19 states plus the District of Columbia have some form of hurricane or named-storm deductible authorized or regulated by state law.
+Insurers in these areas use percentage deductibles to manage large-scale catastrophe exposure.
 Here's a look at where you're most likely to encounter them:

 State Common Deductible Type Typical Percentage